BabylonJS/Documentation/content/How_To/material/Physically_Based_Rendering.md

 # Introduction

-After following the [standard material tutorial](/babylon101/materials) and also excelling in [unleashing its power](https://www.eternalcoding.com/?p=303), it is a good time to go further and look at another emerging kind of materials called **PBR Materials** standing for **Physically Based Rendering Materials**.

-PBR rendering techniques aim to simulate **real life lighting**.
+The aim of Physically Based Rendering, PBR, is to to simulate **real life lighting**.

 PBR is a grouping of techniques; it does not force you to choose one in particular.
 Among others, we can cite some like: